No, the customer lifecycle is not about calculating life expectancy. So, do you know what it is exactly?

 Having happy customers is a very good sign.
 However, turning customers into brand ambassadors is even better.

 The more you offer an exceptional customer experience, the more your loyal customers will want to talk about you.
-This is called word of mouth.
+This is the power of word of mouth.
 Your customers become true ambassadors and easily bring you new customers through referrals!

 Step 4: The Attrition phase

-The attrition phase is a period of customer attrition: a customer becomes less and less active and buys less and less, if at all.
+The attrition phase is a period of customer churn or loss: a customer becomes less and less active and buys less and less, if at all.
 The attrition rate is an indicator that allows us to monitor this trend.

 During this period, you can still take action before the customer leaves permanently for the competition.
 You need to understand why your customer is losing interest in your company, so that you can remove blockages and relaunch a buying dynamic with concrete action.